nicoaspra/lemniscateinstitute002/_services/calculus/DC-2.6-limits-of-functions-with-absolute-value.md

 $$

-By examining each of these cases separately, we can establish how the function acts to the left and right of $x=a$.
-After that, we can now find the limit as $x$ approaches $a$ by combining the two independent limits.
+By examining each of these cases separately, we can establish how the function acts to the **left and right** of $x=a$ by using the concept of [One-Sided Limits](../DC-2.4-one-sided-limits).
+Furthermore, we can now find the limit as $x$ approaches $a$ by combining the two independent limits.
 To illustrate this, let us have some examples.